 Some of this comes from the language we use.
-“Anxiety” and “depression” are often used to describe “normal” human emotions, but the same words are also used to describe psychiatric disorders.
+“Anxiety” and “depression” are often used to describe “normal” human emotions, but the same words are also used for psychiatric disorders.
 This distinction is not always apparent to people with limited knowledge about mental illness, which is where misinterpretations come in.
-People may think that because they feel “anxious” or “depressed” emotionally and those feelings are uncomfortable, then they likely have a mental health disorder.
+People may think that because they feel “anxious” or “depressed,” and those feelings are uncomfortable, they likely have a mental health disorder.
 Conversely, people with an anxiety disorder or a depressive disorder may be dismissed as just overinflating “normal” emotions.

 The film included an interview with a medical historian, who suggested that if your problem can be corrected by a new boyfriend or a cheque for $5000, you probably don’t have a psychiatric disorder.
 Simplistic, yes, but still a good point.
 What is not helpful is when medical professionals contribute to the blurring of boundaries.
-A psychiatrist interviewed for the film speculated that “by age 32, 50% of the population might qualify for an anxiety disorder”.
+A psychiatrist who was interviewed speculated that “by age 32, 50% of the population might qualify for an anxiety disorder”.
 If it’s uninformed people doing the diagnosing, perhaps, but not if it’s a skilled clinician.

-The DSM has been a frequent target for criticism when it comes to pathologizing normalcy.
-In some cases this has very much been warranted, with homosexuality being a prime example of this.
+The DSM has been a frequent target for criticism when it comes to pathologizing normal experiences.
+In some cases, this has very much been warranted, with homosexuality being a prime example of this.
 But that’s not always as much of an issue as it might appear.
-One of the concerns often expressed when the DSM-5 came out was the removal of grief as an exclusion criteria for diagnosing a major depressive episode, as some thought that this would end up pathologizing “normal” grieving.
+One of the concerns often expressed when the DSM-5 came out was the removal of grief as an exclusion criterion for diagnosing a major depressive episode, as some thought that this would end up pathologizing “normal” grieving.

 The documentary observed that more and more people are turning to medications to manage “anxiety” over everyday issues, and general practitioners are handing them out like candy.
 I think insurance coverage has something to do with this; many people are more likely to have coverage for medications than psychotherapy.
 I find it really interesting that within the mental illness community there are a fair number of people who are really uncomfortable with medication, but among the “worried well” it seems that medications may be seen as a quick and easy fix.